shivanshinigam/GreenTheme-Buttons-/README.md

-# Green Theme Portal 🟢
+# Green Theme

-Welcome to the Green Theme Portal.
-This project provides a sleek, terminal-inspired "Matrix" green aesthetic for web applications.

 ## 🎨 Global Green Theme CSS

-Add the following code to your project's stylesheet or inject it via a script to apply the theme globally.
+Add the following code to project's stylesheet or inject it via a script to apply the theme globally.

 ```css
 /* ===== Global Green Theme ===== */